 Outdoor activities also pose a risk for those with a stinging insect allergy.
 Children should avoid disturbing bees and wasps.
 Make sure the school has an Anaphylaxis Action Plan in place, and supply them with an epinephrine auto-injector if prescribed.

 Most schools have a specific medication form that needs to be filled out prior to the first day of school for your child to keep emergency medicines with the school nurse or in their backpack.
 Contact the school for the forms and bring them to your visit with the allergist to be reviewed and signed.
 Make sure all medications supplied to the school are within expiration and will not expire during the school year.
 In addition to medication forms, provide copies of Anaphylaxis Action Plans or Asthma Action Plans to the school nurse.

 Whether it’s volunteering in your child’s classroom, chaperoning field trips, or joining the PTA, being involved in your child’s school life is a great way to feel more confident about sending your child away from home.
 Have conversations with your child about how school is going, and be sure to address any concerns or questions they might have.

-The Allergy & Asthma Center team wishes all of you a happy, healthy school year!
+The Premier Allergist team wishes all of you a happy, healthy school year!

-To schedule an appointment with one of our Allergists, call The Allergy & Asthma Center at 1-800-778-9923 or fill out a contact us form online.
+To schedule an appointment with one of our Allergists, call The Premier Allergist at 1-800-778-9923 or fill out a contact us form online.